SuperDOS/Intune-USB-Creator/README.md

 Creates the IUC data folder that is needed for the bootable USB stick

-in the IUC-Script folder contains the main script and oa3tool.exe to extract autopilot hash
+in the IUC-Script folder contains the main script and oa3tool.exe (add from Windows ADK) to extract autopilot hash

 the script will download powershell 7